Comprehensive XXE Guide

-A practitioner’s reference for XML External Entity injection — fundamentals, parser quirks, in-band and out-of-band exfiltration, parameter entity chains, file-format vectors, real-world CVEs, tooling, and hardening.
-Compiled from 40 research sources.
+A practitioner’s reference for XML External Entity injection β fundamentals, parser quirks, in-band and out-of-band exfiltration, parameter entity chains, file-format vectors, real-world CVEs, tooling, and hardening.
+Compiled from 93 research sources including latest enterprise platform vulnerabilities.

 - Fundamentals